Doctoral Day Faculty of Business and Economics

 Best Paper Award

-After a first selection made by the session chairs, the Best Paper Award selection committee shortlists three papers which will be presented during the Doctoral Day.
-Afterwards, the Best Paper Award Committee will deliberate which paper will be awarded.
+After a first selection made by the session chairs, the Best Paper Award selection committee shortlisted three papers which were presented during the Doctoral Day.
+Afterwards, the Best Paper Award Committee deliberated which paper was awarded.
+Congratulations to Maira Finizola Da Silva for winning this year's award with her paper 'Kenyan consumers' and farmers' preferences regarding sustainable food: a Choice Experiment'.

-For this edition, the committee consists of Prof. Dr. Tom Van Caneghem, Prof. Dr. Barbara Briers, Prof. Dr. Kim De Meulenaere, Prof. Dr. Elsa Leromain, Prof. Dr. Philippe Nimmegeers and Prof. Dr. Steffi Weil (chair).
+For the 2024 edition, the committee consisted of Prof. Dr. Tom Van Caneghem, Prof. Dr. Barbara Briers, Prof. Dr. Kim De Meulenaere, Prof. Dr. Elsa Leromain, Prof. Dr. Philippe Nimmegeers and Prof. Dr. Steffi Weil (chair).

 Venue